rv373/faq/README.md

 9) Epic: Create & Tag - A question:

-    UserStory#1: Display a Username after "**Registrater and Create Profile**".
+    UserStory#1: Display a Username after "**Register and Create Profile**".

+        Result: The username will be displayed next to dropdown.

     UserStory#2: **View & Create Tags** using "Tags" link under dropdown menu

-        Desc: When the user login they could see available Tags and also able to create a new tag(s).
+        Result: When the user login they can see available Tags and also able to create a new tag(s).

-    UserStory#3: While creating a new Question the user can **choose the tag**(s) The user has successfully created the question with tags.
+    UserStory#3: While creating a new Question the user can **choose the tag**(s)

+        Result: The user should be able to successfully create a question with tags.

-    UserStory#4: While editing Question we can choose/ update tag.
+    UserStory#4: While Editing Question user can choose/ update selected tag.

+        Result: The user should be able to updated tags for a question.